-I have a host of titles that describe me.
-I am a husband, a father, a grandfather, a son, and a brother.
-I am an uncle, a nephew, and a neighbor.
+I have had a host of titles that describe me.
+I have been a husband, a father, a grandfather, a son, and a brother, an uncle, a nephew, and a neighbor.
 I’ve been a minister for most of my life.
 These terms tell a lot about who I am and what I do, but none of them individually define me.

-Do note this: each term is a relational term.
-Each word describes how I relate to different people in different aspects of life.
+Do note this: each term is a relational.
+Each word describes how I’ve related to different people in different aspects of life.

 My name is Carl White.
-I am married to my best friend, Frances.
-We have three grown, married children, and five grandchildren.
+I was married for 43 years to my best friend, Frances.
+I have three grown, married children, and six grandchildren.

 I have two brothers with spouses and two sisters, one with a spouse, along with five nieces and nephews with a few more spouses.
-My mother is living.
-My father and all of my grandparents have made the journey home.
+My father, my mother, and all of my grandparents have made the journey home.

-I pastored Baptist churches over a span of 36 years, the same one for the last 17 years.
+I pastored Baptist churches over a span of 36 years, the same one for over 17 years.
 All total I have been the pastor of four churches, on the staff of two others, and served as a denominational editor for a total of 42 years.
 Now I’m retired.

 While all of these relationships define me, none does so more than my relationship by faith with Christ.
 Without these relationships I would have no identity.
 In truth, I am the synthesis of all the relationships in my life.
-No one completely defines me, yet the loss of any of these would deeply grieve me.
+No one completely defines me, and the loss of one of these deeply grieved me.

 This is who I am.